IS claims responsibility for Kabul attack that killed 5

 The extremists have increased their assaults since the Taliban takeover of Afghanistan in 2021.
 Targets have included Taliban patrols and members of the country's Shiite minority.

-After Wednesday's attack, more than 40 wounded people were brought to a surgical center in Kabul run by Emergency NGO, a humanitarian organisation.
+After Wednesday's attack, more than 40 wounded people were brought to a surgical centre in Kabul run by Emergency NGO, a humanitarian organisation.

 Stefano Sozza, Emergency's director in Afghanistan, said at the time that he expected the number of casualties to rise.